Moonshine: Fractional distillation

+Fractional distillation is the separation of a mixture into its component parts, or fractions.
+Chemical compounds are separated by heating them to a temperature at which one or more fractions of the mixture will vaporize.
+It uses distillation to fractionate.
+Generally the component parts have boiling points that differ by less than 25 °C (45 °F) from each other under a pressure of one atmosphere.

 Column still

 A column still, also called a continuous still, patent still or Coffey still, is a variety of still consisting of two columns.
 A column still can achieve a vapor alcohol content of 95% ABV.

 Spiral still

 A spiral still is a type of column still with a simple slow air-cooled distillation apparatus, commonly used for bootlegging.
 Column and cooler consist of a 5 ft copper tube wound in spiral form.
 The tube first goes up to act as a simple column, and then down to cool the product.
 Cookware usually consists of a 30 L plastic wine bucket.
 The heat source is typically a thermal immersion circulator (commonly runs at 1200 W), like a sous vide stick because it is hard to find 300 W immersion heaters, and it is risky to disassemble the immersion heater from an electric water boiler because it may cause electrical injury.
-The spiral burner is popular because despite its simple construction and low manufacturing cost, it can provide 95% ABV.
+The spiral burner is popular because, despite its simple construction and low manufacturing cost, it can provide 95% ABV.